Depression And Sex: How Mental Health Affects Your Sex Life

 Consider online support

-Online therapy through platforms like BetterHelp for individuals and Regain for couples offers an effective solution to such obstacles, providing people with convenient, affordable therapy as effective as traditional therapy.
+Online therapy through platforms like BetterHelp for individuals and Regain for couples offers an effective solution to such obstacles, providing people with convenient, relatively affordable therapy that may be as effective as traditional therapy.

 One study measuring the self-reported experiences of 318 individuals with depression found that users of an online platform experienced significantly reduced depression symptom severity after engaging with the platform.
 Online couples therapy is also as effective as traditional therapy for helping partners resolve challenges like sexual libido changes.